RattaphumSaenghong/rocky/README.md

 # rocky
-Its for my father concert. this project is not finalized yet
+Its for my father concert.
+this project is not finalized yet and does not include server part